 Small CMS Station 5D Screenshot – showing a model integrated with cost and schedule

-2.5 BIM from Drafting Perspective
+2.5 Building Information Modelling BIM from a Drafting Perspective

 There might be BIM specialists out there that know the theory of the systems, but so many forget the information they will use in the 3D model when they start moving into 4D and 5D.
 Yes, the drawing office is just as important to this system as the technology and theory.

 The specific drawing programme, or technology, does not matter so much.
-There are various, and they are all good with their own pros and cons.
+There are various, and they are all good with their pros and cons.
 The concept stays the same, all the way to level 5D.

 Completed Intelligent 3D Model (Navisworks)

-3 Advantages of using BIM Systems
+3 Advantages of using Building Information Modelling (BIM) Systems

 3.1 Project Construction Planning